 Pork with douche?
 We put on our translator hats and stretched our imaginations.
 Perhaps pork with soup or pork with broth?
 Pork with vinegar, maybe?
-One viewer suggested the following.
 Wouldn’t any of these translations be more straightforward?
 Just another case of a restaurant’s hasty consultation of a Mandarin-English dictionary gone horribly wrong.

 An undisclosed prize from one of our next destinations – Malaysia or India – to the reader who supplies the best answer.